Overview

 Maps

-OS Explorer Map sheet: 384 Glen Coe & Glen Etive
+OS Explorer 384 - Glencoe and Glen Etive

-OS Landranger Map sheet: 41 Fort William & Glen Coe
+OS Landranger 41 - Ben Nevis: Fort William & Glencoe

 Mountain conditions

-Weather conditions in Glencoe can alter rapidly due to its location close to the western coast of Scotland, so you should be fully prepared for all weather possibilities.
-The following websites will provide information on the expected conditions for your planned trip.
-The first link is posted in the two Glencoe hotel bars on a daily basis.
+The weather conditions in Glencoe can alter rapidly and you should ensure you are fully prepared for all weather eventualities.
+The following websites will provide invaluable information on the expected conditions for your planned trip;

 External Links